bluesky66-dev/kibana/x-pack/plugins/apm/readme.md

 ## Debugging HyperSec queries

-All APM api endpoints accept `_debug=true` as a query param that will result in the underlying ES query being outputted in the Kibana backend process.
+All APM api endpoints accept `_debug=true` as a query param that will result in the underlying ES query being outputted in the HyperSec Kibana backend process.

 Example:
 `/api/apm/services/my_service?_debug=true`